Open grants and loans

 Request for pro bono services for public engagement and project management for the Governor’s Advisory Council on Climate

-The EQB requests proposals to build a climate calculator tool that assists users in quantifying greenhouse gas emissions for all proposed projects.
+The EQB sought proposals to build a climate calculator tool that assists users in quantifying greenhouse gas emissions for all proposed projects.

 MPCA had approximately $1 million for projects outside the Twin Cities metro that increase the efficiency or effectiveness of waste reduction, reuse, recycling, or composting programs.